Unemployment and Inflation: A Bayesian HANK Approach

 When fiscal policy is active and monetary policy is passive in a heterogeneous agent New Keynesian (HANK) model, deficit-financed transfers to low-asset households lead to similar cumulative inflation but greater increases in real output than transfers to wealthier households.
-Household heterogeneity and targeted policy change the timing of output gaps, making this consistent with the Phillips Curve, contrary to conventional "sacrifice ratio" intuition.
-Equilibria where fiscal policy is active or passive but slow adjusting are quantitatively similar, so long as monetary policy is passive.
-However, even large active fiscal transfers to high marginal propensity to consume households induce a less sustained output expansion than a monetary policy shock in a conventional active monetary/passive fiscal setting, as the former's effect on real output is more persistent.
-In contrast, when monetary policy is passive, monetary policy is roughly as stimulative as fiscal policy.
+I use the inverse of the “Phillips multiplier”, the price level sacrifice ratio, to quantify this dynamic.
+Household heterogeneity and targeted policy change the timing of output gaps, making this consistent with the Phillips Curve and rendering conventional sacrifice ratio intuition misleading for assessing the inflation/output trade-off between policies.

 I hypothesize that cash transfers to poor households improve the mental health of recipient